Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

 Signs and symptoms of flu may include:

-Although anyone can get the flu, young children, pregnant women and adults 65 years old and older are at greater risk of developing serious flu-related complications.
-(1)
+The CDC reports that although anyone can get the flu young children are affected by the virus most often.
+Pregnant women and adults 65 years old and older are at greater risk of developing serious flu-related complications because of their suppressed immune systems.

 1. Vitamin C (1,000 mg 3–4x daily)